 Is Mounjaro as Effective as Wegovy?

-What Other Medications are Effective for Weight Loss?
+What Other Medications Are Effective for Weight Loss?

 Saxenda is given by injection once per day.
-The weight loss medicine slows food down as it traverses through your digestive system.
+The weight loss medicine slows food down as it traverses your digestive system.
 You end up feeling fuller faster when eating.
 You also eat less overall.
 You can lose between 8 and 13 pounds on Saxenda.
 This drug costs between $1,300 and $1,400 per prescription.

 Why Don’t More People Take Weight Loss Medications?

 An organization known as the Obesity Action Coalition (OAC) is actively lobbying to make weight loss drugs more affordable.
 The OAC is pushing pharmaceuticals like Eli Lilly to make these medicines more available to everyday Americans.
 Eli Lilly has answered by developing a bridging program for Mounjaro.
-Mounjaro (tirzepatide) is a drug that is formulated for type 2 diabetes but is shown to also work for weight loss.
-The bridging program has made the medication available for as little as $25 for the initial three months.
+Mounjaro (tirzepatide) is a drug formulated for type 2 diabetes but is shown to also work for weight loss.
+The bridging program has made the medication available for as little as $25 for three months.
 Pharmaceutical company Novo Nordisk has a similar program for the ever-popular Wegovy.